M10 Workforce Development

 Anders Griffen, Cataloging Librarian, Five Colleges, Inc.

 Assigning subjects allows end users to discover inspiring resources and enables museum resources to be discovered alongside library, archive, and special collections materials.
-Learn tools to confidently select and assign Library of Congress Subject Headings (LCSH) to museum object records to make museum resources more discoverable and accessible.
+Attendees learned tools to confidently select and assign Library of Congress Subject Headings (LCSH) to museum object records to make museum resources more discoverable and accessible.
 This event was made possible by The National Endowment for the Humanities; Five Colleges, Incorporated; and the Museum Collections Leadership Council.
+Open to staff from M6 museums involved in Collections Management System Migration.

 Monday, June 2nd 10:30am - 12pm.
 Virtual via Zoom